Khaaz/AxonCore/README.md

 # AxonCore
-- A Discord Bot framework that handles custom Client, Commands, and Events.
+- Discord Bot framework that handles custom Client, Commands, and Events.
-- Built on top of [Eris library](https://github.com/abalabahaha/eris), it allows you to easily create a customizable bot with its easy to use options.
+- Built on top of [Eris](https://github.com/abalabahaha/eris), it allows you to easily create a customizable bot with its easy to use options.
-- This framework will be simple to setup, simple to use, and allows high customizability and efficiency.
+- Simple to setup, simple to use, and allows high customizability and efficiency.
-- This framework is built to use a DataBase for utilizing all of its functionality.
+- Built to use a DataBase for utilizing all of its functionality.
 It natively supports MongoDB, but it is possible to use an alternate JSON DataBase if necessary.

 ## Features:

   - **Client**: Separates the Eris client and the main client that caches Modules, guildConfigs, DB schemas, etc...
-  - **Modular**: A module that could host its own commands and events.
+  - **Modular**: A module that contains its own commands and events.
   - **Command Handler**: Creates a command easily with a lot of options and customization.
   - **Event Handler**: Listens to events sent by Discord API easily, splits / allows events per module.
   - **GuildConfig**: Natively supports guildConfigs (prefix, moderators, enabling / disabling modules / comands / events).